yeehaa123/presentation-moonconf/slides.md

 <!---

-When we talk about sofware architecture, we mostly talk about patterns i.e. how do the different components relate to eachother
+When we talk about sofware architecture, we mostly talk about patterns i.e. how do the different components relate to each other.
+Mary Shaw and David Garlan for instance define software architecture as follows:

+"In general, a particular system is defined in terms of a collection of components and interactions among those components."

 -->